Buying Tips

 "Can you send me a photo of the chassis plate on the physical car, with today's date on a piece of paper?"

-Confirms the car physically exists and that the chassis number matches what you will be verifying.
+Confirms the car physically exists and the chassis matches what you are verifying.
 A seller without the actual car cannot do this.

 If any of these questions produce evasion, delay or anger — that response itself is the answer.
-A legitimate business asked reasonable due diligence questions by a serious buyer does not get defensive.
-Defensiveness about transparency is a fraud signal.
+A legitimate business asked reasonable due diligence questions by a serious buyer does not become defensive.
+Defensiveness about transparency is a fraud signal, not a personality quirk.

 If you encounter one or more red flags during your interaction with an importer or dealer: